Texas Hospital Charity Care & Financial Assistance Guide

 Washington

-Washington's Charity Care Act requires free care for patients under 300% FPL.
-Learn about financial assistance at WA hospitals.
+Washington's Charity Care Act requires free care under 300% FPL.
+Check eligibility at UW Medicine, Virginia Mason, and Swedish Medical Center — how to apply.